 WEDNESDAY, OCT.
 5 – FRIDAY, DEC.
 16, 2022

 Before giving birth to her first child in 2021, Newton started painting and drawing horses, an animal she has loved and identified with since she was a child.
 Considering the horse as a symbol of freedom and power, Newton’s horses also exhibit extreme movement and speed, emphasized by the tight and constricting compositions in which she places their unstable bodies.
 In Herd of Thunder, intense feelings of strength and independence clash with psychological and political impediments to their freedom.

 HIWYMN : Color & Force

 In the early 1960s in Fort Pierce, Florida, five young African-American men in their teens and early twenties got together and taught each other how to make paintings of the Florida landscape.
-Founded by Alfred Hair and Harold Newton, and with the instruction and inspiration of established white Fort Pierce artist A.E.
-Backus, this group of five painters eventually grew to twenty-six, and produced around 100,000 to 200,000 paintings between 1960 and 1980.
-Color & Force focuses on the work of Al Black, Mary Ann Carroll, Rodney Demps, Alfred Hair, Harold Newton, Sam Newton, and Livingston Roberts, their stylistic differences, and their roles within the group of artists who have come to be known as The Highwaymen.
+Founded by Alfred Hair and Harold Newton, and with the instruction and inspiration of white Fort Pierce artist A.E.
+Backus, this group of five painters eventually grew to twenty-six, and produced around 100,000 to 200,000 paintings in the 1960s and 1980s.
+HIWYMN: Color & Force focuses on the work of Al Black, Mary Ann Carroll, Rodney Demps, Alfred Hair, Harold Newton, Sam Newton, and Livingston Roberts, their stylistic differences, and their roles within the group of artists who have come to be known as The Highwaymen.

 A History of Florida